Luxury Kruger Park & Panorama Route Safari

 Please request a quote (firstname.lastname@example.org) for home pick up, or if your hotel is not on our route.
 (Between the O.R.Tambo Airport and our destination.)
 Pick up point must be indicated on the booking form.

 Day 1: You will begin the journey and drive through some of the most scenic areas of the Eastern part of South Africa.
-We visit the intriguing museums and shops in Pilgrim’s Rest and then to view Pinnacle Rock and to experience the amazing view from God’s Window (Wonder View).
-You visit the Berlin Falls, where numerous local arts and crafts are for sale.
-(Lunch en-route, restaurants available) From here we visit Bourke’s Luck Potholes, and then head the Blyde River Canyon, where we overnight in a 4-star chalet at the resort: Forever Blyde Canyon (buffet dinner incl.)
+Have lunch at a local restaurant and then drive to view Pinnacle Rock and then to experience the amazing view from God’s Window (Wonder View).
+We then visit the Berlin Falls, where numerous local arts and crafts are for sale.
+(Lunch en-route, restaurants available) From here we visit Bourke’s Luck Potholes, and then head the Blyde River Canyon, where we overnight.

 Day 2: We leave after breakfast to take a boat trip on the Blyde Dam.
 An interpretation tour will take us to the Kadishi Tufa waterfall and the Three Rondawels.
 An abundance of wildlife will keep you distracted while learning more about the natural history of the Blyde Canyon.
 The Kadishi Tufa waterfall, at 200 meters (around 660 feet) in height, is the second tallest tufa waterfall on earth.
 The waterfall’s formation strikingly resembles a face which is crying profusely, and is thus sometimes known as ‘the weeping face of nature’.
 Completing this we head to the heart of the Kruger National Park through the Orpen gate, watching game as we head to the Rhino Post Safari Lodge for 2 nights, situated at the southern end of our 12,000 hectare private wilderness concession in the Kruger National Park.
 The concession shares a 15km unfenced boundary with the famous Mala Mala and Sabi Sand reserve with an abundance of wildlife moving freely between the two reserves.
 The concession and surrounding areas is noted as an excellent game viewing area, home to all of the Big Five as well as a variety of other mammals, reptiles and birds.
 Twice daily game drives in open 4 x 4 vehicles with professional guides are included.
 In the late afternoon after a delicious high tea, you can enjoy an evening safari drive, winding down with sun downers, watching an African sunset and spotting nocturnal animals in the Park.
 Have excellent game viewing and photographic opportunities from the main Lodge deck.
 You can enjoy a selection of South Africa's finest wines from the wine cellar.
 Whether you need to de-stress with an Anti-Stress Massage, recover flexibility with a Deep Tissue Massage, or just pamper yourself with a Tribal African Wrap, the spa treatments are done professionally in the privacy of your own room.